 Egypt Calendar is full of events that not only to celebrate Egypt but also mark 7000 years of traditions.
 Some started from the beginning; many joined along the way and now are a big part of Egyptian Culture And Lifestyle.

 Egypt Solar Calendar: The ancient calendar was basically based on three seasons.
-Flooding of Nile, Re-appearance of Nile and Low water Nile.
-Flooding of Nile is still observed but not as holiday.
+Flooding of Nile, Re-appearance of the Nile and Low water Nile.
+Flooding of Nile is still observed but not a a holiday.

 Civil Calendar/Lunisolar: The most effective calendar of Ancient Egypt which follows 365 days with a 30 day month.
 But due to lack of leap years, was left behind.